-Learn 8 different squat exercises that ANY woman can choose from to lose weight, improve bone strength and fitness.
+Learn four different squat exercises that ANY woman can choose from to lose weight, improve bone strength and fitness.

-If you’re a woman (including postmenopausal) who wants to lose weight or get more fit, do not be intimidated by the squat exercise.
+If you’re a woman (including postmenopausal) who wants to lose weight or get more fit, do not be intimidated by squatting for your workouts.

 The big rule in ANY kind of squat is to always maintain an arch in the lower back, always; never round the back!